 “I know.
 But Bianca would want Sonia as her bridesmaid as well and I want you as my best man.”

 Jacky shook his head again, his features less wrinkled than previously.
 “I’ll be fine.
 The wedding won’t be until next year, right?
 By that time, I’ll be on my feet again–if not earlier.
 Besides, having some good news to look forward to is already enough.”
 He smiled then.
 “Helping with all the preparations will be enough of a distraction.”

 “All right,” Ehlo jumped in again.
 “Let’s get all these beers out of the way then.”

 Though they had said a guys’ night without worrying about anything yet it was like Ehlo wasn’t used to the beer anymore.
-It wasn’t any different with the others.
-Though they had taken one each out of the six-packed case, but two remained untouched while they just took small sips while talking.
+It wasn’t any different from the others.
+Though they had taken one each out of the six-packed case, two remained untouched while they just took small sips while talking.
 Ehlo got up to restore the two untouched beer cans and dispose of his current one.
 He came back with juice and some food for everyone.

 “So much for a guys’ night, huh?”
 Wallace joked, taking the food plate from Ehlo.

 They had moved to the coffee table, not wanting to get food on the carpet.
 But they were still sitting on the floor.
 And the lights were still at an opaque level.

 “At least we got some things cleared, right?”
 Ehlo pointed out.

 Wallace nodded in agreement.
 He raised his juice glass toward Jacky at that time.
 “To a new start.”

 Though that was repetitive, what Wallace meant this time was specifically for Jacky’s situation.
 Jacky, of course, understood.
 So he raised his juice glass to Wallace’s also.